 Third Parties: PCI may collect information about you that PCI receives from other sources.

 Information Collected Using Technology.
-PCI may use a variety of technologies (collectively, “Tracking Technologies”, which are further described below) to gather personal and non-personal information (which is any information that does not reveal your specific identity) automatically (or passively) whenever you visit or interact with the Online Services.
+PCI may use a variety of technologies (collectively, “Tracking Technologies”, which are further described in Section XV below) to gather personal and non-personal information (which is any information that does not reveal your specific identity) automatically (or passively) whenever you visit or interact with the Online Services.
 We also work with third parties to provide certain functionalities on the Online Services and to improve the effectiveness of the Online Services and its content.
 Separate and distinct from information PCI shares with third parties (as further described below), third party companies may also use Tracking Technologies to independently collect and store information about you and your usage of the Online Services and may combine this information with information they collect from other sources.
 Please note, we do not control Tracking Technologies used by third parties, and their use may be governed by the privacy policies of the third parties employing the Tracking Technologies.
-Some of the Tracking Technologies that may be used to collect information are described below.
 To learn how to turn off certain Tracking Technologies, see below.

 Device Information: PCI may collect certain, non-personal information about the Device you use to access PCI’s services, including but not limited to IP addresses for your Devices, unique device identifiers, browser types, browser language and other transactional information that does not personally identify you.